YourMobileGeek/100DaysOfCode2019/README.md

 Day 27
   > Still working on the skill.
 Came across a diffculty, It involves figuring out how to save data that the user might need.
 Its a big one.
 Dont know if i'll overcome it or drop the skill.

+* Day 28
+  > Spent the day on codechef.
+No skill developing today (yesterday).
+Maybe i'll do it today, if i get the time.